kubernetes/website/docs/concepts/service-catalog/index.md

 However, they do not want to deal with the overhead of setting such a service up and administering it themselves.
 Fortunately, there is a cloud provider that offers message queuing as a *Managed Service* through their *Service Broker*.

-Using Service Catalog, the {% glossary_tooltip text="Cluster Operator" term_id="cluster-operator" %} can browse the list of Managed Services offered by a Service Broker, provision an instance of the message queuing service, and bind with it to make it available to the application within the Kubernetes cluster.
+A {% glossary_tooltip text="Cluster Operator" term_id="cluster-operator" %} can setup Service Catalog and use it to communicate with the cloud provider's {% glossary_tooltip text="Service Broker" term_id="service-broker" %} to provision an instance of the message queuing service and make it available to the application within the Kubernetes cluster.
 The {% glossary_tooltip text="Application Developer" term_id="application-developer" %} therefore does not need to concern themselves with the implementation details or management of the message queue.
 Their application can simply use it as a service.